Deep Dive: Sitecore XM Cloud vs Sitecore XP vs Sitecore XM

 Which Sitecore Version Should I Use?

-There are definitely use case for organizations to adopt Sitecore XM and XP.
-Perhaps data tenancy concerns, technology preference, overall cost or budgeting cycles could all be factors that influence a decision.
+There are definitely use case for organizations to adopt Sitecore XM and XP or stay on them vs XM Cloud.
+Perhaps data residency concerns, technology preferences, overall cost or budgeting cycles could all be factors that influence a decision.

 Dan Headshot